shahanakhundmir/Nandos_MarsRover/README.md

 📁 git clone https://github.com/shahanakhundmir/Nandos_MarsRover.git

-🧪 There are 3 test files, to execute these run the following commands:
+🧪 There are 3 test files, to execute these run the following command:

-pytest test_rover.py / python -m pytest test_rover.py

-pytest test_plateau.py  / python -m pytest test_plateau.py

-pytest test_challenge.py  / python -m pytest test_challenge.py
+`python -m pytest`

 :computer: To run the challenge with preloaded input, run the following command:

-python runMarsRoverChallenge.py
+`python runMarsRoverChallenge.py`